De Havilland Comet: Earlier structural indications

 The issue of the lightness of Comet 1 construction (in order not to tax the relatively low-thrust de Havilland Ghost engines), had been noted by de Havilland test pilot John Wilson, while flying the prototype during a Farnborough flypast in 1949.
 On the flight, he was accompanied by Chris Beaumont, Chief Test Pilot of the de Havilland Engine Company who stood in the entrance to the cockpit behind the Flight Engineer.
 He stated "Every time we pulled 2 1/2-3G to go around the corner, Chris found that the floor on which he was standing, bulging up and there was a loud bang at that speed from the nose of the aircraft where the skin 'panted' (flexed), so when we heard this bang we knew without checking the airspeed indicator, that we were doing 340 knots.
 In later years we realised that these were the indications of how flimsy the structure really was."

+Square window myths

+Surviving Comet 1 showing rectangular windows with rounded corners, not 'square' as commonly described.

+Despite findings of the Cohen Inquiry, a number of myths have evolved around the cause of the Comet 1's accidents.
+Most commonly quoted are the 'square' passenger windows.
+While the report noted that stress around fuselage cut-outs, emergency exits and windows was found to be much higher than expected due to de Havilland's assumptions and testing methods the passenger windows' shape has been commonly misunderstood and cited as a cause of the fuselage failure.
+In fact the mention of 'windows' in the Cohen report's conclusion refers specifically to the origin point of failure in the ADF Antenna cut-out 'windows', located above the cockpit, not passenger windows.
+The shape of the passenger windows was not indicated in any failure mode detailed in the accident report and was not viewed as a contributing factor.